-Did you know it is possible to take amazing travel photos with your smartphone camera?
+Did you dread carrying around a camera when you travel?
+Leave it behind and take your phone instead!
 With the following information and advice, you’ll be on your way to capturing your best photos yet!

-Take Amazing Travel Photos With Your Smartphone Camera
+Take (& Edit) Amazing Travel Photos With Your Smartphone Camera!

 Are you getting prepared to take a vacation or trip soon?
 I have always loved to travel and I think that many of us are the same.
 Seeing and learning about new places and experiencing the local color make memories to last a lifetime.
 Those memories can be preserved and enjoyed again and again with the right photos.
 One great way to capture those memories is by taking your travel photos with your smartphone camera.

 Why lug a camera bag and assorted accessories, too?
 Today’s smartphones have cameras with high resolutions and features rivaling the top-end digital cameras of only a couple of years ago.
 Team that up with a wide range of photo enhancing applications and you have all you need to capture some magical travel photos with your smartphone camera.

 Before we continue, I wanted to mention that I have a guide e-book that you might be interested in.
 It contains thirty (30) illustrated pages based on my 20+ years as a freelance photographer for media.
 You’ll learn the basics of light, key elements of design, room & prop styling, credible photography tips (both for camera and phone) and is only $5.
 FIND THE BOOK HERE or click on the button below!

 In my trips over the last couple of years I’ve either left my big camera at home or I hardly used it.
 My recent trip to France was no exception, and I couldn’t see lugging the thing around when my smartphone camera would suffice.
 The day that we toured the Loire Valley castles would have not been as pleasant if I had to set up to use my big camera at every turn.
 See that post here for an example of my smartphone photos ” Paris Day Trip – Loire Valley Castles “